TravisWhitaker/GCHR/README.md

 A very light means of storing graphics specific to Ghost in the Machine

 ====

 Feel free to use this, but I've made it pretty case-specific.
 That said, it wouldn't be hard to adapt into something more generally useful; I may do this in the future.

-It's licensed under the GNU GPL V3, blah blah blah credit me etc. It uses the allegro 5 library as well.
+It's licensed under the GNU GPL V3, blah blah blah credit me etc.

+====

+GCHR uses the Allegro 5 library.
+It was written and tested on linux, but should work on any OS with Allegro 5.
+For use on Windows, I recommend compiling it as C++ using Visual Studio (as VS C support is C90 only) or compiling it as-is with mingw.
+It has been tested in both environments without issues.

 ====